brysonm96/CSE-212/Data Structures Tutorial/set.md

 Another key feature of sets is that they do not allow duplicate values.
 This means that any given value can appear in a set at most once.
-This constraint enables us to store data in a highly efficient manner for testing membership.
+This constraint enables us to store data in a highly efficient manner for `Membership Testing`.
 In fact, membership testing is the most crucial operation associated with the set data structure.

-So, some common use cases for sets include:

-* Removing duplicates from a collection of items
-* Checking whether an item is in a collection (`Membership Testing`)
-* Finding unique values across multiple collections
-* Performing set operations such as unions (all unique values within two sets) , and intersections (common values between two sets)

 We can use a method called `Hashing` to add, remove, and test for membership in O(1) time.